artefactual/archivematica/CONTRIBUTING.md

 planned on the branch, the branch's commit history should be cleaned up.
 You can alter the commit history of a branch using git's powerful [interactive rebase feature].

+### Stalled pull requests

+Pull requests that have been inactive for 60 days will be closed and properly tagged using the "stalled" label.
+At that point, we prefer to continue the discussion under the original GitHub issue that should be linked from the pull request.

 ## Contributor's Agreement